mtg101/128k-on/README.md

 # 128k-on
 Learning how to make a demo timed to music.
-Because nice things are nice.
+Because fun things are fun.